cs31415/cs31415.github.io/_posts/2022-05-05-spotify-artist-follow.md

 }, false);
 ```

 `follow.php` calls the Spotify `/follow` API.
-The `/follow` API is limited to 50 artists.
-This code gets around that by calling `/follow` in batches of 50 at a time.
-It also calls `/artists?ids=` to get the artist names and links, which are returned as the response to this call.
-It emails the result to an admin email account as well for tracking:
+The `/follow` API is limited to 50 artists per call.
+I got around that by calling `/follow` in batches of 50 at a time.
+Then, I call `/artists?ids=` to get the artist names and links, which are returned as the response to this call.
+An admin email is sent as well to track users who followed:

 ```javascript
 $access_token = $_GET["access_token"];